zayed-ansari/Student-Performance-Prediction-Basic/README.md

-# Student-Performance-Prediction-Basic
+# Student Performance Prediction

-This project predicts student scores using demographic and educational factors through regression techniques.
-Key Features: Implemented Linear Regression, Polynomial Regression, and ElasticNet.
-Data preprocessing included encoding categorical variables.
-Evaluated model performance with MAE, MSE, and R².
-Built with Python, Pandas, and Scikit-learn.
+This project aims to predict student scores based on various demographic and educational factors using regression techniques.

+**Key Features:**
+- Implemented Linear Regression, Polynomial Regression, and ElasticNet.
+- Data preprocessing includes converting categorical features to numeric and handling missing values.
+- Evaluated model performance using MAE, MSE, and R².

+**Data Source:**
+Data sourced from the kaggle dataset, which contains records of student scores and demographic information.

+**Technologies Used:**
+Python, Pandas, NumPy, Scikit-learn, Matplotlib.

+**How to Run the Project:**
+1. Clone the repository.
+2. Install the necessary libraries (e.g., `pip install -r requirements.txt`).
+3. Open the Jupyter Notebook and run the cells.

+**Future Work:**
+- Explore more advanced machine learning models.
+- Enhance feature engineering for better prediction accuracy.